-The origins and ancestry of this Lynn line are not well documented and, consequently, are uncertain.
-Various claims have floated around for years, now being propagated via the internet, but no evidence accompanies them.
-Parents of Margaret Lynn (1693-1773) are technically unproven though it is generally thought that she was daughter of William Lynn (abt1672-aft1727) and Margaret Patton (1676-aft1727) who had seven or eight children.
-Their death dates are BOTH variously reported as 1727, although I suspect that one or both may be "After 1727" but have absolutely no evidence.
-One may have died 1727, the other known living at that time.
+Reliable documentation of the origins and ancestry of this Lynn line is apparently thin and, consequently, Margaret Lynn's parents are uncertain and unproven.
+Various claims have floated around for years, now being propagated through the internet, but no evidence or source citation accompanies them.
+Parents of Margaret Lynn (1693-1773) are unproven though it is generally thought that she was daughter of William Lynn (abt1672-aft1727) and Margaret Patton (1676-aft1727) who had seven or eight children.
+Their death dates are BOTH variously reported as 1727, although I suspect that one or both may be "After 1727", the year 1727 having been derived from some document (unknown to me) but have no evidence to cite on that suspicion.
+One may have died in 1727 as shown on some recording, the other known living at that time.
 Frazier (page 18, see later) reports the Margaret Patton Lewis died 1727, William died 1729 but does not state where those dates came from.
-I also do not know where these parents died, if it was Ireland or America, but might speculate - based in the "After 1727" benchmark that it might have been in America and they immigrated sometime around, and in some connection with, the fleeing of John Lewis (1678-1762) from Ireland in 1729.
+I also do not know where these parents died, if it was Ireland or America, but might speculate - based on the "After 1727" benchmark - that it might have been in America and they immigrated sometime around, and in some connection with, the fleeing of John Lewis (1678-1762) from Ireland in 1729.
 Margaret Lynn Lewis (1693-1773) reportedly joined her husband a couple years later.
 Again, I cannot cite any evidence.

 Frazier, in The Family of John Lewis, Pioneer presents in Chapter 3, a discussion of Margaret Lynn Lewis and "the Legend of Loch Lynn."
 Within his discussion that "Loch Lynn" might be a legend, and nothing more, he provides transcription and citation of the will of Dr. William Lynn, brother of Margaret Lynn Lewis, which contains specific and valuable genealogical information.
 The book and chapter is must background reading with its comprehensive and lucid discussion of the issues, as of 1985.
 One interesting speculation is that, rather than being Scottish, the Lynn surname was Irish, originally derived from "McLaughlin," and corrupted into "Laugh-Lynn" then "Loch-Lynn."
 That is interesting, though seemingly unlikely.